cap-js/docs/java/development/index.md

 1. Build and run your application.
 1. Test your changes.

-To automate and accelerate these steps, the `cds-maven-plugin` offers the goal `watch`, that can be executed from the command line in the service module folder by using Maven:
+To automate and accelerate these steps, the `cds-maven-plugin` offers the goal `watch`, that can be executed from the command line by using Maven:

 ```sh
 mvn com.sap.cds:cds-maven-plugin:watch